 Accurate and precise data means marketers know exactly what they are looking for instead of targeting a broad range of people.
 Organizations are sometimes forced to guess who their target audience might be because of inaccurate or misleading data.

 Your current patients are the best resource to find new potential patients.
+So what is quality data in healthcare?
 Collecting quality data from current patients means you can find similar potential customers and tweak your marketing campaigns and healthcare procedures accordingly.

 Improved Patient-Physician Relations

 Better relations with your customers (in this case, your patients) is the key to success for healthcare facilities.
 You can get to know your audience better by gathering data from them which can then be used to provide them with the facilities they demand according to their preferences.
 This, in turn, strengthens the relations between patients and healthcare providers.